 Sustained Study: a defined group of four 15 credit courses which taken together lead to a specified endorsement on the transcript.

-Disciplinary Breadth: any course taken by a student in a discipline, where that course is neither included in the prescription of their degree programme as compulsory nor as to be chosen from a specified discipline or disciplines.
+Disciplinary Breadth: any course taken by a student in a discipline outside their specified degree intention, where that course is not included in the specification of their degree programme in the University Calendar.

-1.2 Notwithstanding the definition of ‘class certificate’ in 1.1 above, a student who has been validly registered by their Adviser of Studies for a course, and who has not withdrawn from the course before the last day of teaching (or deemed to have withdrawn, in accordance with Regulation 1.3 below or to have had their class certificate refused), is regarded as having obtained a Class Certificate for that course automatically.
+1.2 Notwithstanding the definition of 'class certificate' in 1.1 above, a student who has been validly registered for a course, and who has not withdrawn from the course before the last day of teaching (or deemed to have withdrawn, in accordance with Regulation 1.3 below or to have had their class certificate refused), is regarded as having obtained a Class Certificate for that course automatically.

-1.3 Students absent from classes for a continuous period of six teaching days or more are required to lodge either a medical certificate or a self-certificate to cover such absence.
-Any student who is absent without good cause for a continuous period of time amounting to at least 25 per cent of the duration of a course and without the approval of their Adviser of Studies shall be deemed to have withdrawn from the course concerned.
+1.3 Students absent from classes for a continuous period of six teaching days or more are required to submit either a medical certificate or a self-certificate to cover such absence.
+Any student who is absent without good cause for a continuous period of time amounting to at least 25% of the duration of a course and without the permission of the appropriate Head of School shall be deemed to have withdrawn from the course concerned.
 This will debar them from appearing for the initial or subsequent end-of-course assessments or receiving credit for the course.
 It shall be for the Senatus Academicus to determine what constitutes good cause for absence.